ikiwq/ikiwq/README.md

 ## Hello everyone, I am Christopher, aka Ikiwq! 👋
-I am a 20-year-old dev living in Italy.
-I am very passionate about anything that has to do with technology; currently, I am working on small projects and web development stuff.
-I also like other things, like game or graphics development.
+I am a 20-year-old software engineer living in Italy.
+I am very passionate about anything that has to do with technology; currently, I am working at Humans.tech as a Backend Engineer, bulding stuff with Typescript and other cool things.

 I can tell you other things about me!
 My favorite (and first) language is C++, even though I'm not using it that much.
 For most of my career I worked with and Java, Spring and AWS and other tools, such as Kafka, Mysql and MongoDB.

-Currently I'm working on frontend and mobile development with Typescript, React and React Native.
+I also worked for some time as a frontend and mobile development with Typescript, React and React Native.
+Sometimes I like to build little projects with these.
 I can also code in Python and Assembly with the NASM compiler.

-I kinda like languages with a verbose syntax, but Python was actually the language that introduced me to the more advanced programming world.

 I love to learn new things and getting through mind-boggling problems every day.